Finding Health in a Sick Society - the role of therapy in addressing cultural trauma.

 As the quote from Krishnarmurti at the start of this article implies, we might do well at times to question what we perceive to be our ultimate destination.
 Is our goal simply to work through our personal problems and become better adjusted to living in the world, or are we also interested in exploring some of the deeper issues endemic in our culture, issues that have been a contributing factor to our own wounding, and which continue to be a source of widespread suffering?

 In one sense, I think there are two modes, or phases, of therapy.
 There is much valuable work that can take place in the therapeutic space through tending to the broken places and undertaking the essential - and often skipped over - work of rebuilding a healthy ego structure that will enable us to function and find our place in the world, where previously we felt adrift or overwhelmed.

 For many, to deal with the personal wounding that has arisen out of poor parenting and other issues in childhood, and find a measure of stability and happiness, is a highly significant step, particularly if they are coming from a background of severe trauma.
-That may be as far as some people ever want to go, and I think that's a legitimate choice.
+This may be as far as some people ever want to go.

 But in addition to the damage received at the hands of our parents or immediate contemporaries, culture and society play a significant role in shaping the wounds we carry.
 The injuries that poverty, isolation and loneliness, racism and other forms of inequality, separation from nature, environmental destruction, and a slew of other factors bestow upon the individual can be considerable.

 Much of the wounding that happens in this context comes through the deficits that are present in the culture.
 There is a whole other essay that could be written arguing that the absence of soul, of proper rituals for birth, adolescence and death, of connection to our ancestors and a proper sense of place, and connection to the natural world, to name but a few, do untold damage to us as individuals.
 If the culture is sick then we, too, by extension are sick.